hpatches/hpatches-benchmark/benchmarks/classification/README.md

 ### Lists of patch pairs

-There are four lists of patch pairs:
+The classification tasks are obtained by combining a number of patch pair lists.
+There are four such lists:

 ```bash
 > ls -1 benchmarks/classification/*.pairs